Governance and operation

 The nature reserve’s very own parliament, the consultative committee, is represented by all the reserve’s stakeholders.
 Formed of regional and national government agencies, local elected officials, residents, users and associations, the committee is in charge of monitoring and evaluating the management.
 The consultative committee gives its opinion on any matter relating to the nature reserve before any decision taken by the prefect or their representative.

-The consultative committee meets twice a year to discuss management issues.
+The consultative committee meets twice a year to discuss management matters.